-The fuel oil high-pressure pipes are equipped with protective hoses and are neither heated nor insulated.
+The fuel oil high-pressure pipes are of the doublewall type with built-in conical support.
+The pipes are insulated but not heated.
 The mechanically driven starting air distributor used on the MC engines has been replaced by one solenoid valve per cylinder, controlled by the CCUs of the Engine Control System.

-Slow turning before starting is a program incorporated into the basic Engine Control System.
+Slow turning before starting is a program incorporated in the basic Engine Control System.